437 downloads since release date: 1 June 2022

 Rob Hansen has compiled this history of the 1957 London Worldcon from contemporary fanzine accounts, so that once again the complex story emerges from the participants’ own words.
 The action stretches over several years, from the initial inspiration to bring Worldcon to the UK, via the fan politics of promoting and winning the bid, to detailed coverage of the convention itself – and its aftermath, including a lawsuit.

-The cover photo shows the three Hugo Awards that were presented, held by E.J.
+The cover photo by Peter West shows the three Hugo Awards that were presented, held by E.J.
 (Ted) Carnell, editor of New Worlds (best British prozine), John W. Campbell Jr, editor of Astounding (best American prozine), and John Victor Peterson representing Science-Fiction Times (best fanzine, formerly Fantasy Times).

 First published as an Ansible Editions ebook for the TAFF site on 1 June 2022.
 Updated 5 June 2022 to add a new Appendix with the complete official convention programme schedule; some further additions were made in July 2023.
 68,500 words.